RezaRezaeiJavan/PhageMiner/README.md

 PhageMiner requires only minimal manual input from the user and produces various genome diagrams to aid a thorough discovery of previously unidentified prophages.

-PhageMiner can run on both Linux and macOS.
+PhageMiner can run on both macOS and Linux.

 **Author**: Reza Rezaei Javan